My Mother and Mayor Wainwright

 Mom dropped her arm, bending at the elbow.
 She glanced at the dunk booth and shrugged.
 “Sure, I’ve got 78 more tickets.”

 She stepped to the side.
 The crowd strained their necks to get a glimpse of the reliever.
 Mayor Wainwright sized up Cullen and then gave the worried spectators a smile.
-Cullen looked well out of place in his skater clothes and appeared too small to do any real damage.
-He gripped the ball and smirked, spitting on the ground and then wiping his mouth with his arm.
-He squinted at the target, dug in, and then hurled a screaming fastball dead center.
+Cullen, in his baggy skater clothes, appeared too small to do any real damage.
+Still, he gripped the ball and smirked something devilish, snorted then spit then wiped his mouth with his arm.
+He squinted at the target, dug in, and hurled a screaming fastball dead center.

 The target snapped back.
 The chair squeaked as it fell, dropping Mayor Wainwright into the murky waters.